Mary Robinson: Early life and background (1944–1969)

 She attended Mount Anville Secondary School in Dublin and studied law at Trinity College Dublin (where she was elected a scholar in 1965).
 As the Catholic Church's ban on Catholics attending Trinity was still in place at the time of Bourke's application, her parents had to first request permission from Archbishop McQuaid to allow her to attend.
-She was one of three women in her class in Trinity, and graduated in 1967 with first class honors.
+She was one of three women in her class in Trinity, and graduated in 1967 with first-class honours.
 An outspoken critic of some Catholic church teachings, during her inaugural address as auditor of the Dublin University Law Society in 1967 she advocated removing the prohibition of divorce from the Irish Constitution, eliminating the ban on the use of contraceptives, and decriminalizing homosexuality and suicide.
 She furthered her studies at the King's Inns and was called to the Irish Bar in 1967.
 She was awarded a fellowship to attend Harvard Law School, receiving an LL.M in 1968.